wenjietee/food-nomad/README.md

 ---

 - Dark Theme
-- Google Maps to share location for users to meetup and share ingredients
+- Able to 'like' user recipes.
+- Able to by most liked recipes.